PocketRelay/Server/README.md

 [Discord Server (https://discord.gg/yvycWW8RgR)](https://discord.gg/yvycWW8RgR)

+> **📌 Update Notice**
+> If you are updating from a version lower than 0.3 you will need to
+> delete the app.db file before launching or else the server will not
+> work

 **Pocket Relay** Is a custom implementation of the Mass Effect 3 multiplayer servers all bundled into a easy to use server with a Dashboard for managing accounts and inventories.

 With **Pocket Relay** you can play Mass Effect 3 multiplayer offline by yourself, over LAN, or even over WAN as a public server